WeTechHK/Universal-BCOS-DOC/source/advance/pos/faqs/index.md

 ---
 title: Frequently Asked Questions
-description: Frequently asked questions on proof-of-stake Ethereum.
+description: Frequently asked questions on proof-of-stake Universal BCOS.
 lang: en
 ---

 ## What is proof-of-stake {#what-is-proof-of-stake}

 Proof-of-stake is a class of algorithm that can provide security to blockchains by ensuring that assets of value are lost by attackers who act dishonestly.
 Proof-of-stake systems require a set of validators to make some asset available that can be destroyed if the validator engages in some provably dishonest behavior.
-Ethereum uses a proof-of-stake mechanism to secure the blockchain.
+Universal BCOS uses a proof-of-stake mechanism to secure the blockchain.

 ## How does proof-of-stake compare to proof-of-work? {#comparison-to-proof-of-work}